ntanmayee/decoden/README.md

-# DecoDen:  Making sense of multi-histone ChIP-Seq
+# Multi-histone ChIP-Seq Analysis with DecoDen

 ![DecoDen Schematic](utils/decoden_schematic.png "DecoDen")

-This is the accompanying code for the paper **DecoDen:  Making sense of multi-histone ChIP-Seq**.
+This is the accompanying code for the paper **Multi-histone ChIP-Seq Analysis with DecoDen**.

 ## Dependencies